pavanpc/Twitter-Feeds-Stream-Clustering/README.md

 9. ./spark_setup.sh

-<br/><b>Note:</b> <br/>1.
+<br/><b>Note:</b> <br/> 1.
 The above docker file works for docker-compose version >1.6.
 If you are using <1.6 please use links tag(old way of linking containers) inside docker_compose.yml file as services are not valid in < 1.6. refer https://docs.docker.com/compose/networking/ for more info.

-   2. We can use only one dockerfile to run the entire application.
+  2.We can use only one dockerfile to run the entire application.
 Just to show the functionality in of kafka and spark separately in two different terminal windows , I have used kafka_setup and spark_setup scripts.

  <b>--------------------Streaming k-means Output based on  Geo and Tweet words similarity-----------------------</b>
  <br/>Points with same color tend to have similar geo and word similarities